kgorins/origins-plus-plus-wiki/README.md

 * **Last Resort**: When you die, you instantly cause an explosion.
 * **Banished**: As you feel more at home in the crimson forest, your natural spawn becomes the underworld.
 * **Night Strength**: At night-time, you have strength.
-* **Resistance**: "Due to the nature of your abilities, you've grown immune to the effects of wither, nausea, and blindness.
+* **Resistance**: Due to the nature of your abilities, you've grown immune to the effects of wither, nausea, and blindness.
 * **Smite Being**: You take significantly increased damage that ignores armor from weapons enchanted with smite.
 * **Uncomfortable**: It is impossible for you to sleep above Y = -20.
 * **Wings**: You gain wings that make you immune to fall damage and allows you to glide.
 Kill 100 mobs to use this ability.